Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 “Oh my gosh - the scale went down today!
 It’s a great day!
 I’m on the right track!”

 “Ughhhhh - the scale went up today - I don’t get it!
 I stuck with the plan yesterday!
-I’m not making any progress, I must be doing something wrong :( !”
+I’m not making any progress, and I must be doing something wrong :( !”

 Sound a bit like you?
 Not to worry, it actually sounds like a lot of us!